 Paradoxical trio: Emile Griff, Blushing Bride

-with fringe, two-piece, gayish jumpsuit for Williamson for the
+with fringe, two-piece, gayish jumpsuit for Willson for the "wedding"!

 Iron-y: Emile Griffith's Boyfriend's Mother Helen Henderson

 with Emile's 'Best Man' Heavyweight Boxing Champion Joe Frazier (who asked no